sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ## 2018.12.30
 Got about 8 minutes in.
 Check 4thewords for notes & the beginning of a scene.

+# 2019

+# January

+## 2019.01.03
+I did write yesterday, but it was super short.
+(I think.)

+I'm feeling for sure resistance.
+The struggle of how to move forward feels huge.
+The two things that feel the most relevant also feel like HUGE changes to the story: Adding an important character to Lo's life, and switching the narrator to Fi.
+I do like watching Lo more than being Lo.
+But that may not be super relevant.

+I did some more of the Beating the Story book--basically each of the definitions they do in the first section.
+Most of it was helpful.
+I feel frustrated that I don't know what genre I'm writing.
+Political thriller?
+I don't know.
+Whatever it is I should probably figure it out.
+I do expect that the book will be outside of mainstream fiction but I still gotta sell it to folks, sorta.

+Maybe I can get out of this slump by promising myself I'll be done with the book at the end of February no matter what.
+Then I can just do the nano-style slug fest.
+Just write it.
+Just get the scene done even if it sorta sucks.
+There are like 15 more drafts coming, so who gives a shit if this one still sucks.
+Of course it does.
+(Now I'm wondering if I should just stop at the end of January...)

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters